A farewell to the little terns and their fledglings

 An adult and two little tern fledglings on rocks in shallow sea

-Little terns: one adult and two of our 125 fledglings making ready to leave (c) Derek Wood
+Little terns: one adult and two of our 125 fledglings making ready to leave in 2023 (c) Derek Wood

 As the team have been so fundamental to this year’s success, I have invited them to draft a few words as a contribution to this final blog of the 2023……